Cagayan de Oro: Demographics

-According to the 2020 census, it has a population of 728,402 people, making it the 10th most populous city in the Philippines.
+According to the 2024 census, it has a population of 741,617 people, making it the 10th most populous city in the Philippines.

-About 44% of the household population in Cagayan de Oro classified themselves as ethnically, mixed people, 22.15% as Cebuano, 4.38% as Boholano, while 28.07% as other ethnic groups, including those indigenous people from neighboring towns and provinces such as Higaonon, Subanen and Manobo; Ilocanos as well as Hiligaynons from Western Visayas(as of 2000 census).
+About 44% of the household population in Cagayan de Oro classified themselves as ethnically, mixed people, 22.15% as Cebuano, 4.38% as Boholano, while 28.07% as other ethnic groups, including those indigenous people from neighboring towns and provinces such as Higaonons, Manobos, Subanens, as well as Muslim ethnolinguistic groups such as Maranaos, Iranuns, Maguindanaons and Tausugs, and other Christian ethnolinguistic groups such as Bicolanos, Ilocanos, Kapampangans, Pangasinans, and Tagalogs from Luzon and Hiligaynons from Western Visayas(as of 2000 census).

 Religion

 Roman Catholicism

 Roman Catholicism is the city's dominant religion, represented by almost 70 percent of the population.
 It is administered by the Archdiocese of Cagayan de Oro, which comprises the three civil provinces of Misamis Oriental, Bukidnon, and Camiguin in Northern Mindanao, as well as the entire Caraga region.
 It is a metropolitan seat on the island of Mindanao.

 The current Archbishop of Cagayan de Oro is the Most Reverend José Araneta Cabantan, S.S.J.V., D.D., who was installed on August 28, 2020.
 His seat is located at the Saint Augustine Metropolitan Cathedral.